 Kennedy, the time of great expectations

 When Kennedy entered the White House, Istomin and many artists and intellectuals hoped that cultural communication would finally be acknowledged as a weapon of choice.
 On this field, as mirrored in space exploration, the United States trailed far behind the USSR.
 The Soviets excelled in using their great musicians.
 In 1955, Oistrakh and Gilels’ tours in America were a spectacular demonstration.
-Sol Hurok, the famous impresario, very clever at promoting stars and sensationalizing events, made an agreement with Gosconcert, the concert agency of the Soviet Union.
-Hurok accepted exorbitant fees for Soviet artists (ten thousand dollars per concert).
-It represented an important income, all the more since the artists received only one or two percent of it.
+Sol Hurok, the famous impresario, who was very astute in promoting stars and sensationalizing events, reached an agreement with Gosconcert, the concert agency of the Soviet Union.
+Hurok accepted exorbitant fees for Soviet artists ($10,000 per concert).
+This represented an important income, all the more so since the artists received only one or two percent of the fee.
 A fantastic publicity campaign was mounted to prepare the American critics and audiences to be suitably ecstatic about the upcoming performances.
 In 1960, for Sviatoslav Richter, the audience was nearly hysterical.
 A laconic sentence from Gilels, which he perhaps never pronounced, was largely spread about: “If you think I am good, wait until you hear Richter!”
 The point that Richter had to wait until he was 45 years old before being authorized to perform in the West led audiences to believe that he was not an obedient Soviet citizen who dealt with the KGB.
 It even made him likeable.
 Everyone in New York rushed to listen to Richter’s recitals at Carnegie Hall.
 The reception was incredible, with rapturous applause and unrestrained praise, though Richter himself thought that he had not played well.
 Columbia issued the live recordings of his recitals as quickly as possible, and even without permission.
 Richter fought to stop the sales and to prohibit later editions.

 Istomin listened to Kennedy’s exhortation: “My fellow Americans, ask not what your country can do for you, ask what you can do for your country.”